yzerlaut/Network_State_Index_old/README.md

 # Identifying Network State from Extracellular Recordings during Wakefulness in Neocortex

 Implements a quantitative characterization of network states in neocortex from the signal recorded by an extracellular electrode.

+[The source for the impementation is available here][src].

+See the paper details about the method.

+## Installation

+- Install a scientific python distribution (the [Anaconda version][https://www.anaconda.com/download] is a very good one).
+Choose the [Python 3][] version.

 A sample project that exists as an aid to the [Python Packaging User Guide][packaging guide]'s [Tutorial on Packaging and Distributing